varunmcintyre/BWSC-Automation/README.md

 **UpdateLocator** was the largest automation project I worked on, it converted 12 pages of manual steps to update BWSC's internal locator tool into one, reusable Python script.

-This repository does not include my ModelBuilder automation project, which located and labeled lead pipes in Boston.
+**LeadServiceModel** is a ModelBuilder automation that located and labeled lead water service pipes in Boston with a point layer.
+The document **LeadModelSteps** provides step by step instructions on how I created the model and how it can be replicated.